ggtracker/sc2reader/README.rst

 * Research: `Build Order Classification`

 Our secondary goal is to become a reference implementation for people looking to implement parsers in other languages.
-There are currently implementations under development in:
+The following is a list of partial implementations in other languages:

 * C#: `sc2replay-csharp`_ (special thanks for v1.5 help)
 * C++: `sc2pp`_
 * Javascript: `comsat`_
-* PHP: `phpsc2replay`_ (the original open implementation!)
+* PHP: `phpsc2replay`_

 If you'd like your tool, site, project, or implementation listed above, drop us a line on our mailing list or stop by our #sc2reader IRC channel and say hi!